-- The OPAC receives the Proposal Packet(s) ahead of their next meeting.
+- 1. The OPAC receives the Proposal Packet(s) ahead of their next meeting.
 The OPAC will allocate time during two consecutive meetings to review and then make a decision on the proposals.
 The first meeting will provide an opportunity for OPAC to become familiar with the proposals, review the evaluation materials, and ask questions of the proposing entity.
 The second meeting will be a decision-making meeting, where OPAC will consider whether to recommend the site designation changes being proposed. - 2.
-OPAC Rocky Habitat site designation proposal exploratory meeting3. - a.
+OPAC Rocky Habitat site designation proposal exploratory meeting. - a.
 OCMP staff present proposal packet at the OPAC meeting and provide details to Council members with an opportunity for questions and answers. - b.
 Proposing entities with recommended proposals have an opportunity to answer OPAC questions where necessary. - c.
-Public testimony is collected. - 3.
-OPAC makes determination on whether to recommend the site designation proposals to Part Three as Plan amendments. - a.
-If a proposal is recommended, the site designation proposal packet, technical evaluation, and public comment summary will be sent to LCDC for their review and action (proposals will now be referred to as "OPAC Recommendations"). - b.
-If OPAC decides not to recommend the site proposal, a letter will be sent to the proposing entity informing them of such.
+Public testimony is collected.

+3. OPAC makes determination on whether to recommend the site designation proposals to Part Three as Plan amendments.

+a.
+If a proposal is recommended, the site designation proposal packet, technical evaluation, and public comment summary will be sent to LCDC for their review and action (proposals will now be referred to as "OPAC Recommendations").

-3 OPAC review and determinations on proposals may require multiple meetings to complete.
+&lt;sup>3 OPAC review and determinations on proposals may require multiple meetings to complete.